lgiuliani/piTOS/README.md

 On previous versions of Qemu, I have experienced trouble using the _-serial stdio_ option, but it may simply have been that I used the (gp)io base address of raspi1 (0x20xxxxxxx) instead of raspi2 (0x3fxxxxxx).

-(Note: if you want to port this back to raspi1 / zero, be aware that variants on this base address are currently scattered all over the code.
-Also see blink.c , as the IO addresses for the LED have also changed between versions.)
+At any rate, you can change the overall base address in iobase.h .
+Just be aware that the built-in LED address has also changed between hardware versions.

 No video output